SundaramSrivastava/FilmKu/README.md

 App automatically creates registers new users.
 Directly enter your email id and password.

-After for signing out press the account icon on app header and press logout button.
+For signing out press the account icon on app header and press logout button.